a-p-z/oracle-jdbc-tester/README.md

 If it cannot connect for whatever reason, it will fail by logging an error message.

-There is a hardcoded connection timeout set to 10 seconds.

 ## License

 (The MIT License)